adam12/phoenix_mtm/README.md

 1. Ensure your schema is setup with a `many_to_many` association.
 You will likely need to ensure the `on_delete` and `on_replace` keys are present.
-See the example in the docs for `Phoenix.MTM.Changeset.cast_collection`.
+See the example in the docs for `PhoenixMTM.Changeset.cast_collection`.

-2. Inside your changeset function, pipe your changeset through `Phoenix.MTM.Changeset.cast_collection`, providing the association name, repo module, ans association module.
+2. Inside your changeset function, pipe your changeset through `PhoenixMTM.Changeset.cast_collection`, providing the association name, repo module, ans association module.

-3. Inside your template, call `Phoenix.MTM.Helpers.collection_checkboxes` where you want the output of checkboxes to occur.
+3. Inside your template, call `PhoenixMTM.Helpers.collection_checkboxes` where you want the output of checkboxes to occur.
 This function accepts a form, the association name, a keyword list of values, and a list of pre-selected values.